Author Archives: Jack Rawlins

 The first 5 miles are along a long, pretty meadow that was still mostly green when I rode it in mid-August.
 The road is basically straight and imperceptibly downhill, so it’s an easy warm-up.

-Basic Normal forest
+Basic normal forest

 When the meadow ends, you enter solld Norcal forest and you do the one hill, 1.5 miles at a noticeable pitch (6-8%), then a nice 1.5-mile descent (again, 6-8%) to the lake.